TrevStoke/Trainex/docs/preliminary_specification.md

 	-	'code': A skill code (e.g., 'LOOSE-DEPOT-RIM-X').
 	-	'description': A skill description (e.g., 'Mount/demount tyres to loose wheel rims of type X').
 -	Employees, consisting of:
+	-	'first_name': The employee's first name.
-	-	'name': The employee's name.
+	-	'last_name': The employee's last name.
 	-	'active': A flag indicating whether the employee is currently available for adding as a trainee, mentor or supervisor.
 -	Trainees, consisting of:
 	-	'employee_id': The trainee's employee id.